-Bill Caption/Author Bill Description Status House Bill 934 Sales and use tax; special district mass transportation; local government; Rep. Leverett (33rd, Elberton) This bill is an ACCG legislative priority that amends the GA Code to allow a Single County Transportation Special Purpose Local Option Sales Tax (TSPL OST) to be collected for the full amount of time (five years), as opposed to terminating once the estimated amount is collected.
+Bill Caption/Author Bill Description Status HB 907 - Special Elections; related to sales & use taxes for transportation; Rep. Smith (18th, Bremen) This legislation changes current law so that the 3rd Tuesday in March of even-numbered years is an authorized date to present a question to voters for Regional TSPL, Single County TSPL, and Transit SPLOST.
+Rules HB 934 Sales and use tax; special district mass transportation; local government; Rep. Leverett (33rd, Elberton) This bill is an ACCG legislative priority that amends the GA Code to allow a Single County Transportation Special Purpose Local Option Sales Tax (TSPL) to be collected for the full amount of time (five years), as opposed to terminating once the estimated amount is collected.
 In order to collect for the maximum amount of time, an intergovernmental agreement (IGA) would have to be in place between the county and cities, and all proceeds would be spent according to the IGA - on transportation purposes.
-NOTE: This bill is not retroactive but will apply to TSPL OST referendums once enacted.
+NOTE: This bill is not retroactive but will apply to TSPL referendums once enacted.
 House Second Readers: Ways & Means